Who invented Har Gow (shrimp dumpling)?

 This true staple of Cantonese tradition looks simple, but many people are hesitating to make it at home due to the technique involved.
 What you need is some practice how to pleat the dumplings, although the presentation does not affect the taste of Har Gow.

-Step by step guide to make the best Har Gow
+Step by step guide to making the best Har Gow

 1. What are the best ingredients for the wrapper?